codefresh-support/codefresh-support-package/README.md

     - `CF_URL`: URL of the platform (ex: `https://g.codefresh.io`)
   - Need an Account Admin Token for Claasic Hybrid Runtime.
   - Need a System Admin Token for the OnPrem Installation.
-- Helm
-  - Version 3.
-  - Used to get the helm release version of the installation.
 - JQ
   - Used only to get the latest version of the binary for *nix systems.